mqne/GraphLSTM/README.md

 Run the following inside your repo directory:

 	conda create -n graphlstm --file requirements.txt python=3.6

+As `opencv` for Python 3.6 is not available in the default anaconda repositories, you have to install it manually via:

+	conda install -n graphlstm -c menpo opencv3

 ## Running the provided test code
 Make sure to have your python environment activated (i.e. for an *Anaconda* installation, run `source activate graphlstm` ).